MarcialRosales/spring-cloud-workshop/readme.md

 Instead, we need to ask the service instance -i.e. the `service-registry` from SCS- to provide us a credential and we create a `User Provided Service` with that credential.
 Once we have the `UPS` we can then bind that single `UPS` with our 2 applications, `green` and `blue`.
 That works because both instances, even though they are uniquely named in PCF they have the same `spring.application.name` used to register the app with Eureka and both apps are using the same credentials to talk to the `service-registry`, i.e. Eureka.

 ### Step by Step
-1. Create a service instance of the service registry (skip this process if you already have a service)
+1. Create a service instance of the service registry (skip this process if you already have a service instance)
    <br>`cf create-service p-service-registry standard central-registry`
 2. Create a service key and call it `service-registry`
   <br>`cf create-service-key central-registry service-registry`
 3. Read the actual key contained within the `service-registry` service key
   <br>`cf service-key central-registry service-registry`
-  It prints out something like this:
+  <br>It prints out something like this:

   ```
   Getting key service-registry for service instance central-registry as mrosales@pivotal.io...